-GR: 11,12 One year (grade weighted), Credit: 1 PREREQUISITE: Successful completion of Pre-Calculus or Calculus or an A or B in Decision Making with Data.
+GR: 11,12 One year (grade weighted), Credit: 1

+PREREQUISITE: Successful completion of Pre-Calculus or Calculus or an A or B in Decision Making with Data.
 Teacher recommendation.

-The Advanced Placement course in statistics introduces students to the major concepts and tools for collecting, modeling, analyzing, and drawing conclusions from data.
-Students headed toward college majors in journalism, business, education, social science, and natural sciences should take AP statics.
-Students are exposed to exploring data, planning a study, anticipating patterns, and statistical inference.
+The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+There are four themes evident in the content, skills, and assessment in the AP Statistics course: exploring data, sampling and experimentation, probability and simulation, and statistical inference.
+Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
+The AP Statistics course is equivalent to a one-semester, introductory, non-calculus-based college course in statistics.
 Students in this class may choose to take the national AP exam.
 Whether or not students receive college credit by taking the AP exam will depend on their score and the policy of the college the student attends.
 A TI-84+ graphing calculator is required.
 This course will prepare students to take the AP exam in May.
 (NCAA Core Course)